Cooking for the busy student

 “The other things I stocked up on were fresh fruit, as well as dried fruit and nuts.
 The fresh fruit because it was good for me, and fruit and nuts as they’re easy to buy in bulk; I didn’t have to worry about going shopping as often, as well as it keeping me off the sweets and chocolate!”

-Our very own student Susan Pattison, who is currently studying with ICAS, gave us her suggestions for quick-cook meals.
+Our very own former student and now recently qualified Susan Pattison CA, gave us her suggestions for quick-cook meals:

 “Quick and easy vegan meals for lunch are pitta bread and carrot sticks with hummus or a falafel wrap (falafel is available to buy in supermarkets or really easy to make at home).